Sagleft/PHP-blank-MVC/structure.md

-## Структура проекта
+## Project structure

-* model - логика, которая связана с автономными самобытныпи алгоритмамиж
+* model - logic that is associated with autonomous original algorithms
-* view - представления, верстка (twig-шаблоны), кеш шаблонов;
+* view - views, layout (twig-templates), template cache;
-* controller - логика, которая связывается "с внешним миром" и работает с model;
+* controller - logic that communicates "with the outside world" and works with model;